Bhpsngum/starblast-modding/README.md

+# starblast-modding
+The JavaScript library for hosting modded Starblast games on NodeJS

 The document about this package will be released soon.

 This is an example on how to run a team-mode modded game: